xillio/the-definitive-guide/01-preface/00-index.md

 Back in 2010 Ernst van Rheenen started a mission to make these migration projects run as smoothly and risk-free as possible.
-He did this by developing the first version of a scripting language that allows programmers to easily connect systems and perform various operations on your content.
+He did this by developing the first version of a scripting language that allows programmers to easily connect systems and perform various operations on their content.
 Later this prototype was shaped into a tool that was used by all Xillio's consultants to perform custom migrations.
-It was able to withstand the full force of the content thrown at it so that is when, in 2014 development started on the public third iteration of what we now know as *Xill*.
+It was able to withstand the full force of the content thrown at it so that is when, in 2014, development started on the public third iteration of what we now know as *Xill*.
 This iteration is presented to everyone who is interested as an open source project.